How To Keep Kids Busy And Stay Sane At Home

 Making time for rest and relaxation is just as important as making time for activities and putting this time on your calendar will ensure you all take these much needed mental breaks.
 Encourage nap or alone time throughout the week for both you and the little ones to enjoy some quiet time.
 It can be challenging being cooped up in one space with the same people for an extended time.
 Make sure the whole family gets a chance to rest and recharge with some alone time.

 During this time, we’re all facing a lot of change and uncertainty.
 Make sure you are creating space to connect and communicate with your children.
 We are all facing the same thing together, so normalize their experience by reassuring them that we are all staying home to keep everyone safe.
 Try to set aside time for each of your kids to address any questions and worries they may have.
 Open communication is key during these stressful times at home.
 If your kids need extra support, don’t be afraid to reach out to a trained professional, including a children’s counselor, psychologist, or social worker.

 Pat Yourself on the Back & Pour Yourself a Beverage When Needed!

-Figuring out how to keep kids busy is no easy task, especially during this confusing and uneasy time.
+Figuring out fun quarantine activities for kids is no easy task.
 Take some time to acknowledge that you’re doing a great job and reward yourself with some new stylish bags from BÉIS for all your hard parenting work.
 You deserve it!